eccpluto/IOD2024-capstoneProject/README.md

 Ideo is a simple web app designed to enable creative minds to pull together a variety of research for their studies and applications.

-The app is a capstone project to encapsulate a variety of full stack technologies and design principles, including implementing MVC architecture, CRUD database interactions, RESTful server API, vendor API integration, Client-Server architechure, and the React framework.
+The app is a capstone project to encapsulate a variety of full stack technologies and design principles, including implementing MVC architecture, CRUD database interactions, RESTful server API, vendor API integration, Client-Server architecture, and the React framework.

 ![image](https://github.com/user-attachments/assets/d00c7a9c-d407-44f9-9e9a-19d17e71fbee)